 One of the biggest hassles of buying a home is trekking to all of the different showings and open houses.
 This step takes up massive amounts of time, energy and gas money!
 By using virtual reality, you would be able to tour homes without having to drive all over town for multiple showings (real estate agents will rejoice for this as well).
 The main benefactor of the virtual walkthroughs would be out-of-town investors.
 The need to travel for showings will be eliminated and companies that use VR will begin to dominate the interstate buyer market.

 One of the biggest complaints that realtors hear from their clients is that a home doesn’t look like the pictures provided.
 Virtual reality decreases any misconceptions or warped images of a home and provides an accurate depiction of appearance.
 Because buyers can view houses more efficiently they will be able to view more homes and will have a better chance of finding their dream home that meets their exact requirements.
 VR has the potential to greatly improve the customer’s experience and overall satisfaction.

 Renovations and Flips

 The future of flipping houses also advances with Virtual Reality.
 You will be able to plan ahead renovations and any future building.
 By leveraging technology, VR lets you predict end results of a project and show the stages of improvement.
-You can also use software to design the interior and stage a home specific for any viewer.
+You can also use software to design the interior and stage a home specifically for any viewer.